jmseren/JBAS/readme.md

 * `FLAG_SKIP` - The `SKIP` flag is set to 1 when the next line should be skipped.
 This flag is also set to 1 when an `IF` statement evaluates to false.
 Additionally, the `SKIP` flag is set to 1 when the `ELSE` command is executed and the `ELSE` flag is set to 1.

 * `FLAG_EXIT` - The `EXIT` flag is set to 1 when the `EXIT` command is executed.
-When the `EXIT` flag is set to 1, the program will exit without resetting the flags or variables.
-This can be useful for debugging.
+When the `EXIT` flag is set to 1, either via the `EXIT` command or setting it manually, the program will exit.
+In program mode, FLAG_EXIT is set to 1 when the `EXIT` command is executed.
+In interactive mode, FLAG_EXIT is initially set to 1, and is set to 0 when the `RUN` command is executed.

 ## Subroutines